hashicorp/nomad-openapi/clients/javascript/v1/README.md

   'prefix': "prefix_example", // {String} Constrains results to jobs that start with the defined prefix 'xNomadToken': "xNomadToken_example", // {String} A Nomad ACL token.
   'perPage': 56, // {Number} Maximum number of results to return.
-  'nextToken': "nextToken_example", // {String} Indicates where to start paging for queries that support pagination.
+  'nextToken': "nextToken_example" // {String} Indicates where to start paging for queries that support pagination.
-  'resources': true, // {Boolean} Flag indicating whether to include resources in response.
-  'taskStates': true // {Boolean} Flag indicating whether to include task states in response.
 };
 var callback = function(error, data, response) {
   if (error) {